 The ING Orange Code and the Global Code of Conduct lay out principles and standards that aim to create a safe working environment for employees.
 The Orange Code sets out general values and behaviours articulating a set of standards that we collectively value, strive to live up to and invite others to measure us by; it describes what we can expect from each other when we turn up to work each day.
-The Global Code of Conduct contains principles that give guidance on appropriate and inappropriate conduct within ING's day-to-day business, linking the Orange Code with our policies, minimum standards and guidelines.
+In 2024, we updated the Global Code of Conduct.
+It contains 10 conduct principles that prevent us from making illegal/unethical decisions by giving guidance on appropriate or inappropriate conduct within ING's day-to-day business, linking the Orange Code with our policies, minimum standards and guidelines.

-New joiners receive an introduction training on our code of conduct.
-Each year existing employees are asked to confirm their commitment to adhere to the values and behaviours of the ING Code of Conduct.
+New joiners receive an introduction training on our Global Code of Conduct.
+A new globally required learning on the Global Code of Conduct will launch in 2025 for all staff.
+Each year existing employees are asked to confirm their commitment and adherence to the 10 Conduct principles of the ING Global Code of Conduct.